Sessay railway station

 Sessay railway station served the village of Sessay, North Yorkshire, England from 1841 to 1964 on the East Coast Main Line.

 History

-The station opened on 1 August 1841 by the Great North of England Railway.
+The Sessay railway station opened on 1 August 1841 by the Great North of England Railway.
 The station was rebuilt from 1942 during the widening of the railway line in World War II, completed in May 1943.
 It was closed to passengers from 15 September 1958 and closed completely from 10 August 1964.